Stochastic port--Hamiltonian systems: Introduction

-The main motivation behind the present research is to formally introduce the notion of \textit{stochastic implicit port-Hamiltonian system} (SPHS).
-We remark that the following treatment is based on theory of stochastic differential equations on manifolds, see, e.g. \cite{EmeBook,Hsu}, and it is inspired by the theory of stochastic Hamiltonian dynamics, see, e.g. \cite{Ort}.
+In what follows, we largely exploit the theory of stochastic differential equations on manifolds, \cite{EmeBook,Hsu}, \fc{and in particular the tools from global stochastic analysis as introduced in \cite{Sch,Mey}}, in connection with the analysis of stochastic Hamiltonian dynamics, \cite{Ort}.
+In order to generalize the notion of \textit{Dirac structure} and \textit{port-Hamiltonian system}, we will follow an approach similar to the one used in \cite{VdSC2}, to generalize classical deterministic PHS to distributed parameters, \fc{so that} flow and effort variables \fc{are defined by means} of \textit{Stratonovich stochastic vector fields}.

-In order to generalize the notion of \textit{Dirac structure} and \textit{port-Hamiltonian system}, similarly to what is done in generalizing classical deterministic PHS to distributed parameter PHS, see, e.g. \cite{VdSC2}, flow and effort variables, in a sense to be specified in a while, will belong to the space of \textit{Stratonovich stochastic vector fields}.
-In particular, our treatment generalize already existing literature on SPHS in several directions.
-First, as mentioned above, our stochastic treatment will start at the very core of PHS, that is we will start from the modelization of the Dirac structure, defining SPHS from a purely implicit and coordinate--free geometric object.
-In turn, as a very particular case, we will show that existing notion of SPHS will be recovered.
-Further, the noise enters the system in different ways.
-On one side a stochastic port is added the whole system; in this sense the noise can be seen as an external random field that affects the system, such as an external stochastic environment in which the system evolves.
-This point of view is how noise is typically considered to enter the system, and in particular input--state--output SPHS introduced in \cite{Sat1,Sat2,Sat3,Sat4} model the noise as an external random perturbation.
-We remark nonetheless that, the present setting will also allows for a more general source of stochasticity, as in fact each element of the system is a semimartingale, so that the noise is not seen solely as a result from an interaction with an external random field, but each port brings a source of uncertainty into the system.
-In this sense, the noise can be also seen as an error on parameters estimation.
+This allows us to generalize existing results on SPHS in several directions.
+First of all, our stochastic formulation will start at the very core of PHS, i.e., by modelling the Dirac structure and then by defining SPHS as a purely implicit and coordinate--free geometric object. \fc{Therefore, we will be able} to recover the existing notion of SPHS as a {\it particular case}.
+Then we shall provide a description allowing the noise to affect the system in different ways.
+On one side, \fc{each port is by itself intrinsically stochastic and, on the other side,} a stochastic port is added to the whole system, hence describing the noise as an external random vector field affecting the system.
+The latter description is equivalent to consider the system embedded in an external stochastic environment in which the system itself evolves.
+It is worth mentioning that such point of view constitutes the typical way in which the noise is considered to enter into systems, see, in particular, the input--state--output SPHS defined in \cite{Sat1,Sat2,Sat3,Sat4,CDPM_Bil,CDPMTank,CDPM_IFAC,CDPM_Dis,CDPM_Weak}, where the the noise is modelled as an external random perturbation.
+Let us \fc{further} note that our formulation also allows for a more general source of randomness.
+In fact, each element of the system can be considered to be a semimartingale.
+This means that the noise is not only a possible result of the interaction between the system and an external random \fc{environment:} each port may provide its own random contribution to the whole system. \fc{In this sense, the power exchanged by any port of the SPHS can be a semimartingale itself}.
+As a byproduct of such an approach, we are also able to treat the noise as an error about parameters.